bcgov/fasstrshiny/CODE_DESIGN.md

 For IDs, see the internal dataset, `parameters`.
 It is created in `data-raw/parameters.R` and includes parameter `id`s, `tooltips` and how they correspond to fasstr arguments.

+## Bookmarking
+Bookmarking is URL-based on shinyapps.io and Server-based (i.e. saving a file to the computer) on locally-run instances of `fasstrshiny`.

+Bookmarking only applies to the full GUI run with `fasstr_shiny()`.
+It automatically saves the state of all inputs.
+However, by default, bookmarking doesn't save the state of *dynamically-created inputs*.
+These inputs must be saved by hand using the `onBookmark()` function and then restored by hand using the `onRestored()` function.
+The internal helper function `restore_inputs` defines how to restore the inputs.

+If creating a new module with dynamic inputs,

+a) Make sure you have a section for saving and restoring these inputs (see `mod_annual_trends.R` at the end of the "UI Elements" section for an example);

+b) Ensure the input ids *and* types exist in the `restore_inputs()` function, if they do not, you'll have to add them (see documentation for `restore_inputs()` in the `helper_shiny.R` file for details).

+Note that not *every* dynamic input needs to be bookmarked.
+For example, it is probably unnecessary to bookmark which plot is currently being displayed.
+The default value is most likely sufficient.

 ## Creating fasstr functions